 - Talk with your loved ones about your ability to provide long-term care, legal issues such as advance directive, alternative sources of care (nursing homes, assisted living facilities, and home care).

 - Share caregiving responsibilities with others for your sake and the sake of the older person; don't overextend yourself.

 - If you or another family member become overwhelmed by caregiving responsibilities, get help.
-Contact the local Senior Information and Assistance Office to ask for the Caregivers Support Program or other sources of support.
+Contact the local Senior Information and Assistance Office or nearest Maryland Acess Point location to ask for sources of support.

 If you suspect that an older person is being abused, reporting it could save a life.
 If a person lives in a nursing home or an assisted living facility and you suspect abuse, a report can be made to the local police and/or the Maryland Department of Health and Mental Hygiene at 410-402-8201.
 Reports can be made anonymously.

 In Baltimore County you can reach the Ombudsman at 410-887-2594.
 The Senior Information and Assistance Office can provide you with the phone number for the Ombudsman Program in other counties and Baltimore City.